 Alzheimer’s disease is a form of dementia that is believed to be brought on by changes in the brain and usually begins in late middle age.
 This disabling disease is characterized by lapses in memory, confusion, emotional instability, and progressive loss of mental ability.
 This irreversible brain disease slowly destroys memory and thinking skills and eventually leaves an individual unable to carry out simple tasks of daily living.
 While there is no cure for Alzheimer’s, there are treatments available and actions you can take to better manage life.
-Certain medications may improve quality of living and delay some of the symptoms, allowing an individual to remain independent as long as possible.
+Certain medications may improve the quality of living and delay some of the symptoms, allowing an individual to remain independent as long as possible.

-At Red River Hospital is we are dedicated to helping improve the lives of those who entrust us with their care.
+At Red River’s treatment clinic is we are dedicated to helping improve the lives of those who entrust us with their care.
 Through individualized treatment plans, the caring and compassionate staff at Red River Hospital assist those who are in need of services for behavioral health concerns, substance abuse issues, and co-occurring disorders.
 Our hospital is separated into four distinct units, which allows us to successfully meet the needs of all age groups, including children, adolescents, adults, and senior adults.
 We are also proud to offer a specialized military heroes unit for our United States Service Members.
 At Red River, we can only imagine how difficult it must be to learn that you or a loved one has been diagnosed with Alzheimer’s disease.
 We want you to know that you do not have to go through this alone, we are here to support you and help you learn to manage your symptoms so that you can still live a fulfilling life.

 Watching your loved one progress through the stages of Alzheimer’s can be extremely upsetting and even frightening in some cases.
 You may be faced with many questions about what you can do to help your loved one and how you can be most supportive.
 Here are some things to consider when trying to help improve your loved one’s quality of life: